 This procedure can be performed either via the femoral artery in the groin or via the radial artery in the wrist.

 The groin approach is the traditional approach practiced by 90% of cardiologists.
 The femoral artery is large, so bruising and bleeding may occur.
 Risk of serious bleeding may occur in one in 100 patients undergoing the procedure.
 Patient is only allowed to sit up or walk after approximately 6 hours.

 The wrist approach is used in less than 1% of cases worldwide.
-In our clinic, Dr Lim Ing Haan performs most of the angioplasty via the wrist approach.
+In our clinic, Dr Lim Ing Haan performs most of the Coronary Angioplasty and Stenting via the wrist approach.
 If performed via the wrist, patient can sit up immediately and can be allowed to walk immediately.
 Most importantly, there is NO RISK of serious bleeding complications.